-- 3. Did the NFE solicit proposals from an adequate number of qualified sources?30 ∆ Yes △ No - 4.
+- Did the NFE solicit proposals from an adequate number of qualified sources?30 ∆ Yes ∆ No - 4.
 Did the NFE have a written method for conducting technical evaluations of the proposals received and for selecting recipients? Δ Yes Δ No - 5.
 Did the NFE award the contract to the responsible firm whose proposal is most advantageous to the program, with price and other factors considered? Δ Yes Δ No - 6.
 [Note regarding architectural/engineering (A/E) professional services: The NFE may use competitive proposal procedures for qualifications-based procurement of A/E professional services whereby competitors' qualifications are evaluated and the most qualified competitor is selected, subject to negotiation of fair and reasonable compensation.
 The method, where price is not used as a selection factor, can only be used in procurement of A/E professional services.
 It cannot be used to purchase other types of services though A/E firms that are a potential source to perform the proposed effort.] - v.
-Noncompetitive proposals $\S 200.320(f)^{31} \Delta Yes \Delta No$ - [Note: Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one (or an improperly limited number of) source(s)] - 2.
-Do one or more of the following circumstances apply? Δ Yes Δ - a.
+Noncompetitive proposals § 200.320(f)31 Δ Yes Δ No - [Note: Procurement by noncompetitive proposals is procurement through solicitation of a proposal from only one (or an improperly limited number of) source(s)] - 2.
+Do one or more of the following circumstances apply? Δ Yes Δ No - a.
 The item is available only from a single source Δ Yes Δ No - b.
 The public exigency or emergency32 for the requirement will not permit a delay resulting from competitive solicitation Δ Yes Δ No - c.
-The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in d.
-After solicitation of a number of sources, competition is determined inadequate.33 Δ Yes Δ No
+The Federal awarding agency or pass-through entity expressly authorizes noncompetitive proposals in

 30 Unlike, for simplified purchase procedures, FEMA has not defined an "adequate number" of qualified sources under the competitive procurement method.
 While left undefined, a NFE is likely to meet this requirement through the application of "full and open competition."

 31 § 200.320(e) is reserved.